gjbex/training-material/Python/Biopython/README.md

 1. `search_entrez.py`: search the NCBI Entrez nucleotide database for sequences of the MLH1 gene in homo sapiens by default, or any gene and organism specified via the command line.
+1. `seq_info.py`: print information on sequences in a file.

 ## Requirements
 The Biopython library should be installed, and, to run the `align_seqs.py`